no-cap-equities/scaffold-forte-gemstones/README.md

 After deployment, the contract addresses will be available in:
 - `packages/foundry/deployments/84532.json` (Base Sepolia chain ID)
-- The contract addresses will also be automatically added to your frontend under `packages/nextjs/contracts`
+- The contract addresses will also be automatically added to your frontend under `packages/nextjs/contracts/deployedContracts.ts`

+### Existing Contract Functionality

+The deployed contracts include:
+- **GEMToken**: ERC20 token with rules engine integration
+- **GemNFT**: ERC721 NFT with appraisal functionality and rules engine integration

+Both contracts have their rules engine address set to `0x4E448907B4B8d5949D4A6C67f34419dBb29690bD` for compliance enforcement.